Titan (Six Flags Over Texas): History

 Six Flags Over Texas made plans to add a hypercoaster to the park's lineup with an early proposal from Arrow Dynamics, placing a new roller coaster over the park's reservoir next to the Judge Roy Scream attraction.
 In August 2000, the park publicly revealed their plans in celebration of the park's 40th anniversary.
 Although specifications were withheld, they confirmed Giovanola as the manufacturer and that the new coaster would be similar to Goliath at Six Flags Magic Mountain and constructed in the Texas section of the park.
 As survey markers began to appear in September, it became clear that the new coaster would extend from the Texas section to the employee cantina, pool and softball fields then out into the parking lot.
 By the time the official announcement, employee areas had been demolished, and teal-colored supports were beginning to arrive stacked in the parking lot.
 Construction was completed in March 2001 and testing began the following month.
 A media preview was held on April 26, 2001, and Titan opened to the public the following day.

 Titan became one of the top ten fastest roller coasters in the United States, with its speed matched by Phantom's Revenge at Kennywood and Goliath at Six Flags Magic Mountain.

-During the 2013 season, the trains would receive new seat belts.
+For the 2013 season, new seat belts were installed on each train.
+In 2025, the park repainted Titan red, white, and blue, referencing state colors.